So it’s time to learn about the Miditerranean Diet?

 As I already pointed out, the Mediterranean Diet focuses on REAL food that’s found in the Mediterranean (duh).

 It’s one of the things I love about it!

 Below are our recommended types of food, examples of each, and substitutes in case you don’t happen to live on Sicily or Santorini:

 - Vegetables.
 Common Mediterranean Diet staples are artichokes, arugula, Brussels sprouts, celery, and peas, but seriously any vegetable you enjoy is good enough!
 So go wild.
 Hate veggies?
 I got you.

 - Fruit.
 Figs, mandarins, tomatoes (yeah it’s a fruit), and pomegranate are common to the area, but fruit like apples and oranges works too.
-Just don’t eat 5,000 calories of sugar-filled fruit and wonder why you’re not losing weight!
+We’re fans of fruit, just don’t eat 5,000 calories of fruit and wonder why you’re not losing weight!

 - Whole Grains.
 Barley, buckwheat, oats, rice, and wheat, in the form of fresh made wheat pasta, whole wheat bread, and pitas.
 Whole grains are encouraged in just about every article on the Mediterranean Diet.
 When we say “whole” we mean minimally processed, and are consumed in significantly smaller portions than you’re probably used to.

 - Legumes.
 Think beans and lentils: a great sources of protein and fiber that also happen to be delicious.
 Hummus, a dish from the Mediterranean, is made out of chickpeas (a legume).